These 29 Fictional Characters Encourage Us All to Embrace Our Femme Selves

 As the night devolves into loathing self-pity spurned by alcoholism and societal homophobia, Harold remains defiantly and proudly himself, a counterpoint to the anger, bitterness and despair displayed by his host.
 He’s one of the earliest-known femme characters ever to grace film and stage.

-29. Jack Ferry and Brian Slade from Velvet Goldmine
+27 and 28.
+Jack Ferry and Brian Slade from Velvet Goldmine

 These two femme characters from gay director Todd Haynes‘ 1998 glam rock epic represent an older and younger generation of queer creative expression.
 At the film’s outset, we see a young Jack Ferry beaten up by his classmates.
 Left lying in the mud, he discovers a green gem there that once belonged to Oscar Wilde.
 Soon after, Ferry uses the blood from his busted lip like lipstick as he smiles at himself in the mirror — an illustration of how queer men can transform their suffering into a beautiful edifice.